DeeJayTC/api-generator-samples/customEndpoint/README.md

 Your API Spec is available under https://localhost:xxxx/swagger

 # Infos:
-The sample is using an SQL Database, the API is generated from a remote JSON Schema.
+The sample is using an SQL Database, it demonstrates how a custom controller can be added to provide custom functionality alongside the generated API.

 Just change AppSettings.json: